cal-poly-dxhub/generic-chatbot-framework/README.md

 Specify settings for the large language models, including streaming, conversation history length, corpus document limits, similarity thresholds, and prompt configurations for standalone question rephrasing and question-answering chains.

 -   **streaming (optional)**: Whether to enable streaming responses from the language model.
 Default is false.

     ```yaml
     streaming: <true|false>
     ```

 -   **maxConversationHistory (optional)**: The maximum number of chat messages to include in the conversation history for rephrasing a follow-up question into a standalone question.
 Default is 5.

     ```yaml
     maxConversationHistory: <integer>
     ```

 -   **maxCorpusDocuments (optional)**: The maximum number of documents to include in the context for a question-answering prompt.
 Default is 5.

     ```yaml
     maxCorpusDocuments: <integer>
     ```

 -   **corpusSimilarityThreshold (optional)**: The minimum similarity score required for a document to be considered relevant to the question.
 Default is 0.25.

     ```yaml
     corpusSimilarityThreshold: <float>
     ```

 -   **standaloneChainConfig (optional)**: Configuration for the standalone question rephrasing chain.
 If this chain is not configured, the original user questions will be used directly for answering without any rephrasing.

     -   **modelConfig**: configuration for the language model used in this chain

         ```yaml
         modelConfig:
             provider: <the provider of the language model (e.g., bedrock, sagemaker).>
-          modelId: <the ID of the language model or inference profile (e.g., anthropic.claude-3-haiku-20240307-v1:0, us.anthropic.claude-3-haiku-20240307-v1:0)>
+            modelId: <the ID of the language model or inference profile (e.g., anthropic.claude-3-7-sonnet-20250219-v1:0, us.anthropic.claude-3-7-sonnet-20250219-v1:0)>
             modelEndpointName: <the name of SageMaker endpoint if the model provider is set to sagemaker.
 Leave it to empty if the provider is bedrock.>
             modelKwargs: <Additional keyword arguments for the language model, such as topP, temperature etc.>
         ```

         Example:

         ```yaml
         modelConfig:
             provider: bedrock
-          modelId: anthropic.claude-3-haiku-20240307-v1:0
+            modelId: anthropic.claude-3-7-sonnet-20250219-v1:0
             modelKwargs:
                 maxTokens: 1024
                 temperature: 0.1
                 topP: 0.99
                 stopSequences:
-              - "Asisstant:"
+                    - 'Asisstant:'
         ```

         To find more information about `modelKwargs`, please refer to the [inference parameters](https://docs.aws.amazon.com/bedrock/latest/userguide/inference-parameters.html).

     -   **promptTemplate**: The prompt template used for rephrasing questions.

         ```yaml
         promptTemplate: <string>
         ```

         Example:

         ```yaml
         promptTemplate: |
             Given the following conversation and a follow up question, rephrase the follow up question to be a standalone question, in its original language.
             If there is no chat history, just rephrase the question to be a standalone question.

             Chat History:
             ${chat_history}
             Follow Up Input: ${question}
         ```

     -   **promptVariables**: The list of variables used in the prompt template.

         ```yaml
         promptVariables:
             - <variable1>
             - <variable2>
         ```

         Example:

         ```yaml
         promptVariables:
             - chat_history
             - question
         ```

     -   **kwargs**: Addtional keyword arguments used in this chain.

         ```yaml
         kwargs:
             <key>: <value>
         ```

         Example:

         ```yaml
         kwargs:
             system_prompt: |
                 You are an AI assistant.
 Your primary role is to assist users with a wide range of questions and tasks.
 However, do not provide advice or information related to buying or selling stocks, investments, or financial trading.
 If asked about these topics, politely decline and suggest the user consult a financial professional.
             input_label: inputs
             model_kwargs_label: parameters
             output_label: generated_text
         ```

 -   **qaChainConfig**: Configuration for the question-answering chain.

     -   **modelConfig**: Configuration for the language model used in this chain (similar to standaloneChainConfig.modelConfig).
         ```yaml
         modelConfig:
             provider: <the provider of the language model (e.g., bedrock, sagemaker).>
-          modelId: <the ID of the language model or inference profile (e.g., anthropic.claude-3-haiku-20240307-v1:0, us.anthropic.claude-3-haiku-20240307-v1:0)>
+            modelId: <the ID of the language model or inference profile (e.g., anthropic.claude-3-7-sonnet-20250219-v1:0, us.anthropic.claude-3-7-sonnet-20250219-v1:0)>
             modelEndpointName: <The name of the SageMaker endpoint for the language model (required for SageMaker models).>
             modelKwargs: <Additional keyword arguments for the language model, such as topP, temperature etc.>
         ```
     -   **promptTemplate**: The prompt template used for answering questions.
         ```yaml
         prompteTemplate: <string>
         ```
     -   **promptVariables**: The list of variables used in the prompt template.
         ```yaml
         promptVariables:
             - <variable1>
             - <variable2>
         ```
     -   **kwargs**: Addtional keyword arguments used in this chain.
         ```yaml
         kwargs:
             <key>: <value>
         ```
         To enable promotion image handling, firstly you need to upload the document to the input bucket, and then specify the promotion image URL using the `promotion_image_url` parameter in the `kwargs`.
         ```yaml
         kwargs:
             promotion_image_url: <s3>
         ```

 -   **rerankingConfig (optional)**: Configuration for reranking retrieved documents to improve relevance and accuracy of responses.
 Reranking helps refine the initial similarity search results by applying a more sophisticated model to assess document relevance.

     ```yaml
     rerankingConfig:
       modelConfig: